alemxral/HCLI/readme.md

 ```

 OR Run the application using any HCLI command in the root path:
+Also, verify that the config.json file is configured with the project's root directory!

 ### Initial Setup
 Run any command to start, the application will ask you for a username to start.